wix-incubator/react-popup-manager/README.md

 export class MyModal extends React.Component {

     close() {
-        // `onClose` is added by 'PopupManager' to props this.props.onClose('param', 'param2', 'param3');
+        // `onClose` will close the modal and will call the callback defined in main.jsx this.props.onClose('param', 'param2', 'param3');
     }

     render() {
-        const { isOpen } = this.props;
+        // `isOpen` is managed only by 'PopupManager' const { isOpen } = this.props;

         return (